awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 Example values: `ec2_instance`
 Default value on Linux: none
 Default value on Windows: none
 If `ec2_instance` is specified, existing tags defined on the container instance are registered to Amazon ECS\.
 The tags are discoverable using the `ListTagsForResource` operation\.
 The IAM role associated with the container instance should have the `ec2:DescribeTags` action allowed\.
-For more information, see [Adding tags to a container instance](ecs-using-tags.md#instance-details-tags)\.
+For more information, see [Adding tags to an Amazon EC2 container instance](ecs-using-tags.md#instance-details-tags)\.

 `ECS_CONTAINER_INSTANCE_TAGS`
 Example values: `{"tag_key": "tag_val"}`
 Default value on Linux: `{}`
 Default value on Windows: `{}`
 Metadata applied to container instances to help you categorize and organize your resources\.
 Each tag consists of a custom\-defined key and an optional value\.
 Tag keys can have a maximum character length of 128 characters\.
 Tag values can have a maximum length of 256 characters\.
 If container instance tags are propagated using the `ECS_CONTAINER_INSTANCE_PROPAGATE_TAGS_FROM` parameter, those tags are overwritten by the tags specified using `ECS_CONTAINER_INSTANCE_TAGS`\.
-For more information, see [Adding tags to a container instance](ecs-using-tags.md#instance-details-tags)\.
+For more information, see [Adding tags to an Amazon EC2 container instance](ecs-using-tags.md#instance-details-tags)\.

 `ECS_ENABLE_UNTRACKED_IMAGE_CLEANUP`
 Example values: `true` \| `false`